BradHutchings/Mmojo-Server-v1/README.md

 I want to use the MIT license as used by llama.cpp.

-GPU support is not important to me and can be handled by platform specific builds of llama.cpp.
+GPU support is important to me, and can be handled by platform specific builds of llama.cpp.
+It's complicated to make work with a cross-platform and cross-architecture build.
 CPU inference is quite adequate for many private end-user applications.
-Generic CPU inference is implemented.
-ARM and x86 tuned CPU inference is not implemented yet.
+Base-level ARM and x86 tuned CPU inference is implemented.

 The ability to package support files, such as a custom web UI into the executable file is important to me.
 This is implemented.